 Independence was about a group of people standing up for what they believed in, what they wanted and finally getting it.
-Yes, there was a lot of pain, very real sacrifice, death at the end of it.
+Yes, there was a lot of pain, very real sacrifice, and death at the end of it.
 It was a mass movement, very large numbers of people, spread across a vast geography and clashing over a concept that had lasting repercussions on all parties involved.
+We emerged as an Independent India.
+What does that mean today?

 While we celebrate the victory of a freedom struggle from the British,